-Xfinity is offering its internet-only customers a new, free way to stream TV.
+Xfinity is offering its internet-only customers a free way to stream TV in 2022.

-I signed up for Xfinity internet when I moved into a new home recently.
+I signed up for Xfinity internet to try it out.
 The Comcast installation technician told me I was eligible to receive the Flex device for free since I was an internet-only customer.
 I was skeptical, but he left it with me to try.

 After reviewing several streaming devices for Team Clark, including the new TiVo Stream 4K, I decided it was time to put the Flex to the test.